radext-wg/draft-ietf-radext-deprecate-radius/draft-dekok-radext-deprecate-radius.md

 ## Complexity of cracking RADIUS shared secrets

 The cost of cracking a a shared secret can only go down over time as computation becomes cheaper.
 The issue is made worse because of the way MD5 is used to sign RADIUS packets.
-The attacker does not have to calculate the hash over the entire packet, as the hash prefix can be recalculated, and cached.
-The attacker can then simply begin with that hash prefix, and brute-force only the shared secret portion.
+The attacker does not have to calculate the hash over the entire packet, as the hash prefix can be calculated once, and then cached.
+The attacker can then begin the attack with that hash prefix, and brute-force only the shared secret portion.

 At the time of writing this document, an "off the shelf" commodity computer can calculate at least 100M MD5 hashes per second.
 If we limit shared secrets to upper/lowercase letters, numbers, and a few "special" characters, we have 64 possible characters for shared secrets.
-Which means that for 8-character passwords, there are 2^48 possible password combinations.
+Which means that for 8-character secrets, there are 2^48 possible combinations.

-The result is that using consumer-grade machine, it takes approximately 32 days to brute-force the entire 8 octet / 64 character password space.
+The result is that using consumer-grade machine, it takes approximately 32 days to brute-force the entire 8 octet / 64 character space for shared secrets.
 The problem is even worse when graphical processing units (GPUs) are used.
 A high-end GPU is capable of performing more than 64 billion hashes per second.
 At that rate, the entire 8 character space described above can be searched in approximately 90 minutes.

 This is an attack which is feasible today for a hobbyist.
 Increasing the size of the character set raises the cost of cracking, but not enough to be secure.
 Increasing the character set to 93 characters means that the hobbyist using a GPU could search the entire 8 character space in about a day.

 Increasing the length of the shared secret has a larger impact on the cost of cracking.
-For secrets ten characters long, a GPU can search a 64-character space in about six months, and a 93 character space would take approximately 24 years.
+For secrets ten characters long, one GPU can search a 64-character space in about six months, and a 93 character space would take approximately 24 years.

 This brute-force attack is also trivially parallelizable.
 Nation-states have sufficient resources to deploy hundreds to thousands of systems dedicated to these attacks.
 That realization means that a "time to crack" of 24 years is simply expensive, but is not particularly difficult.
-A thousand commodity CPUs are enough to reduce the crack time from 24 years, to a little over a week.
+A thousand commodity CPUs are enough to reduce the crack time from 24 years to a little over a week.

-Whether the above numbers are exactly correct, or only approximate is immaterial.
+Whether the above numbers are precise, or only approximate is immaterial.
 These attacks will only get better over time.
-The cost to crack shared secrets will only go down.
+The cost to crack shared secrets will only go down over time.

 Even worse, administrators do not always derive shared secrets from secure sources of random numbers.
 The "time to crack" numbers given above are the absolute best case, assuming administrators follow best practices for creating secure shared secrets.
 For shared secrets created manually by a person, the search space is orders of magnitude smaller than the best case outlined above.
+Rather than brute-forcing all possible shared secrets, an attacker can create a local dictionary which contains common or expected values for the shared secret.
+Where the shared secret used by an administrator is in the dictionary, the cost of the attack can drop by multiple orders of magnitude.

-It should be assumed that an average attacker with modest resource can crack most shared secrets created by people in minutes, if not seconds.
+It should be assumed that a hobbyist attacker with modest resource can crack most shared secrets created by people in minutes, if not seconds.

 Despite the ease of attacking MD5, it is still a common practice for some "cloud" and other RADIUS providers to send RADIUS/UDP packets over the Internet "in the clear".
 It is also common practice for administrators to use "short" shared secrets, and to use shared secrets created by a person, or derived from a limited character set.
 Theses practice are easy to implement and follow, but they are highly insecure and SHOULD NOT be used.

+Further requirements in shared secrets are given below in [](#shared-secrets).

-## Tunnel-Password and CoA-Request packets
+## Tunnel-Password and CoA-Request packets {#tunnel-coa}

-There are similar security issues for the Tunnel-Password attribute, at least in CoA-Request and Disconnect-Request packets.
+There are a number of security problems with the Tunnel-Password attribute, at least in CoA-Request and Disconnect-Request packets.
+A full explanation requires a review of the relevant specifications.

 {{RFC5176}} Section 2.3 describes how to calculate the Request Authenticator field for these packets: